paracamplus/ilp9/NanoProjects/tp2.md

 Course 2 lab session (2 hours + group work)
 ===========================================

 These nano-projects focus on the interpreter.
+Ignore the compiler for now.

 NanoProjects
 ------------